Cam position sensor — 7.3 CPS was one of the first parts I replaced on my 2002 7.3 Powerstroke diesel.

 Whether your 7.3's CPS bolt came out easy or hard, do yourself a favor and apply some anti-seize to the new bolt before you torque it back in.
 You'll thank yourself the next time you have to change out your CPS.

-Apply a little anti-seize to the CPS bolt threads.
 Then re-install the 7.3 CPS bolt and torque it to specs—18 lb/ft.
-Ys, you'll need a small 3/8" torque wrench for this.
+Yes, you'll need a small 3/8" torque wrench for this.

 Push some dielectric grease down into the round female connector on your 7.3 CPS and clip the connector pigtail back onto the CPS.